r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

       [strcpy + strcat + strtok] The next example uses strcpy + strcat + strtok + system
-      to concaternate and execute our string
+      C funtions to concaternate and execute our obfuscated string at runtime.

 <br />